qi-rub/kronecker/README.md

 The last example shows that the `Kronecker` package also supports iterated Kronecked coefficients indexed by four or more partitions.

-## Calculating quasipolynomials on a chamber
+## Calculate quasipolynomials on a chamber

 Lastly, by providing three symbolic variables we can compute the entire quasipolynomial on the corresponding chamber: